-- Adopt a ‘growth’ mindset.
-Remember, those with a growth mindset believe their abilities can be developed through hard work and effort rather than ability.
+- Adopt a ‘growth’ mindset – athletes with a growth mindset know their abilities develop through hard work and effort rather than natural talent.
 Those with growth mindsets are much better at dealing with setbacks as they view them as learning experiences, rather than being directly related to their ability.

-Grit cannot be developed overnight; it is an ongoing process.
+Is it not possible to developed Grit overnight; it is an ongoing process.
 What we do know is that it’s worth developing – the gritty athlete is not only successful, s/he is also more likely to be happier and more satisfied with his/her ability than other athletes.

-The adoption and implementation of positive psychology have been shown to have a significant impact on sports performances by shifting the focus from negative (what’s wrong with you) to positive (what’s right with you).
+The adoption and implementation of positive psychology hs a significant impact on sports performances by shifting the focus from negative (what’s wrong with you) to positive (what’s right with you).

 Understanding your strengths and how to use them, adopting a growth mindset, using your emotions strategically and developing grit all contribute to building mental toughness, optimism, motivation and resilience.
 I know from firsthand experience how focusing on the positive can have a much greater impact on an athlete and bring out the best in us.

 If you’d like more information about working with me on some of these ideas then get in touch by completing our Contact Us Form here and mention my name (“Mindy”) somewhere in the comments sections and I will call you back.